bstaijen/mariadb-galera/README.md

 # Docker Container for Auto Clustering and Replication a MariaDB Server
 This is a demo for running a replicating and auto clustering MariaDB Server with Docker.
 Docker hub : [bstaijen/mariadb-galera-cluster](https://hub.docker.com/r/bstaijen/mariadb-galera-cluster/).
-Since this project is only for demo purposes all releases will be tagged as a pre-release.
+Since this project is only for demo purposes all releases will be tagged as pre-releases.

 ## How does it work?
 This project consists out of one docker image.
-The docker image depends on consul for service discovery.
+The docker image depends on consul or etcd for service discovery.
 The demo uses [gliderlabs/registrator](https://github.com/gliderlabs/registrator) for its service registration.
 If set-up in the right way the database will start replicating and clustring itself.

 ## Requirements
 - [gliderlabs/docker-consul](https://github.com/gliderlabs/docker-consul) - For MariaDB Server Discovery